zzzprojects/docs/entityframework-extensions.net/pages/articles/v7-100-0-0-include-graph.md

 ---
-Name: v7.100.0 - IncludeGraph
+Name: v7.100.0.0 - IncludeGraph
 LastMod: 2023-09-08
 ---

-# IncludeGraph Breaking Changes & Improvements
+# v7.100.0.0 Breaking Changes: IncludeGraph

-Starting with `v7.100.0`, the `IncludeGraph` for EF Core has been entirely rewritten, bringing about the following enhancements:
+Starting with `v7.100.0.0`, the [IncludeGraph](/include-graph) for EF Core has been entirely rewritten, bringing about the following enhancements:

-1. **Reduce Memory Consumption**: The new `IncludeGraph` can reduce memory usage to around 20% of the **memory** its predecessor required, or even less.
+1. **Reduce Memory Consumption**: The new `IncludeGraph` can reduce memory usage to around **20% of the memory** its predecessor required, or even less.
-2. **Improve Performance**: The new `IncludeGraph` can be up to 5 times faster, and potentially more so when dealing with a very high number of entities.
+2. **Improve Performance**: The new `IncludeGraph` can be up to **5 times faster**, and potentially more so when dealing with a very high number of entities.
+3. **Elimination of Context Factory**: The new `IncludeGraph` no longer necessitates the configuration of a [Context Factory](/context-factory) for contexts that lack an empty constructor.

 Projects that frequently use bulk operations will see additional benefits, as the memory collector now has fewer objects to dispose of, leading to an even greater reduction in memory footprint.

 However, it's crucial to be aware that the new `IncludeGraph` comes with some [breaking changes](#breaking-changes), detailed later in this document.

-For those using `IncludeGraph` in their applications, we strongly advise thorough testing before updating your production environment.
+**IMPORTANT**: For those using `IncludeGraph` in their applications, we strongly advise thorough testing before updating your production environment.

 ## LegacyIncludeGraph